 In this webinar, overcoming MPI inefficiencies at scale is addressed, including:

-- How Intel® Application Performance Snapshot—part of Intel® VTune™ Amplifier (now called Intel® VTune™ Profiler)—can help you quickly understand how your distributed and shared memory applications are performing, and where you can focus your optimization effort
+- How Application Performance Snapshot—part of Intel® VTune™ Profiler—can help you quickly understand how your distributed and shared memory applications are performing, and where you can focus your optimization effort

 Software development engineer, Intel Corporation

-Dmitry is a senior software engineer on the Intel® MPI Library team at Intel Corporation.
-He is one of the lead developers and his current main focus is a full stack Intel® MPI product optimization for new Intel platforms (Intel® Xeon® Scalable processors, Intel® Xeon Phi™ and Intel® Omni-Path Architecture).
+Dmitry is a senior software engineer on the Intel MPI Library team at Intel Corporation.
+He is one of the lead developers and his current main focus is a full-stack MPI product optimization for new Intel platforms (Intel® Xeon® Scalable processors, Intel® Xeon Phi™ processors, and Intel® Omni-Path Architecture).